Inventors and Patents From the City of Modesto

 In the realm of innovation in Modesto, a significant development has taken place.
 Applied Materials, a company based in Modesto, has recently been granted a patent for an “apparatus for enabling concentricity of plasma dark space.”

 This device is designed to provide a consistent concentricity between a target 112 and a darkspace shield 108.
 The device also compensates for the thermal coefficient of expansion of the target and darkspace shield.

 The patent claims that the invention can be used in a space vehicle.
 The spacecraft can travel in this environment for a period of up to a year and a half.
 The spacecraft could then be repositioned to a desired target.

 The apparatus can achieve concentricity in a process chamber.
 It enables a uniform electric field within the process chamber 100 and promotes uniform processing of substrates.
 The device can be made of conductive and dielectric materials.

-Abbott Medical Optics has been assigned a patent for a “back loaded IOL insertion cartridge”
+Abbott Medical Optics Patent for a “back loaded IOL insertion cartridge”

 The patent, which covers a back loaded IOL insertion cartridge, was developed by Abbott Medical Optics of Santa Ana, Calif., along with four co-inventors.
 These include David A. Ruddocks, San Juan Capistrano, Calif., and Laurent G. Hoffmann.